Apartments to rent in Glasgow

 What do I need to pay before moving in?

-Dandara Glasgow will require the 1st month’s rent and 6 week's rent as a security deposit, in cleared funds, prior to commencement of the tenancy.
+Dandara Glasgow will require the 1st month’s rent and 2 month's rent as a security deposit, in cleared funds, prior to commencement of the tenancy.

 Who holds my deposit?